Thank You Letter for a Gift: Notes, Cards and Messages

 Do & Don’t - Thanking Someone for a Gift

 A gift giver notices whether the note feels specific.
-A strong thank-you names the present, explains its value and keeps the warmth matched to the relationship.
+A strong thank-you names the present, explains its value, and matches the warmth to your relationship.

 What Makes the Note Feel Generic